ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA6.rst

       }
  }

-You can test this with the testMirrorVertical method in PictureTester.
+You can see mirrorVertical() in action by running the active code in the exercise below.

 .. |CodingEx| image:: ../../_static/codingExercise.png